kodlens/inventory-pos/README.md

 # INVENTORY POS

 This is a web app inventory and POS system

+## Software Stack

+  React
+  Laravel 12
+  PHP 8.2.12